thoughtbot/factory_bot_rails/README.md

 For example, defining an `id` attribute with `add_attribute(:id)`, `id { ... }`,
 or `sequence(:id)` will raise a `FactoryBot::AttributeDefinitionError`.

-You can disable this behavior by adding the following to `config/application.rb` or the appropriate environment configuration in `config/environments`:
+You can disable this behavior by adding the following to the appropriate environment configuration in `config/environments` e.g. `config/environments/test.rb`:

 ```ruby
 config.factory_bot.reject_primary_key_attributes = false